HelgeCPH/truckfactor/README.md

 The truck factor of <path_to_repository> is: <number>
 ```

-For now, it just returns on line of text ending in the number of the truck
+For now, it just returns one line of text ending in the number of the truck
 factor for that repository.